-I decided for myself that life is to short to spend that much time just grinning and bearing a job that wasn't adding anything positive to my life anymore.
+I decided for myself that life is too short to spend that much time just grinning and bearing a job that wasn’t adding anything positive to my life anymore.

 Many people had opinions about whether I should stay with my job that had a guaranteed pension.
 Some people supported my leaving and even highly recommended it.
 Some people questioned my sanity.

 I started to imagine what life would be like if I were to invest all that time into what I have always been passionate about.
 Cooking.